Home

 • One soft ripened such as Brie cheese, or Chaource that spread easily on a cracker and go well with most fruits

-• One semi-soft such as a Bleu - I like Stilton cheese, or introduce your guests to a smoked cheese variety,
+• One semi-soft such as a Bleu - I like Stilton cheese, or introduce your guests to a smoked cheese variety.

 • One harder cheese such as a quality Cheddar or Gouda.

+Note: If you do have left over cheese, there are many options for using it, including in sauces and soups.
 Remember to take the cheeses you are using out of the refrigerator 30-45 minutes prior to serving so that they may reach room temperature.

 What Fruit Will You Use?

-Try for seasonal fruits, local fruit if available and again have three to five different kinds of fruit.
+Try for seasonal fruits, local fruit if available, and again have three to five different kinds of fruit.

 Where I live I frequently have grapes (sometimes two varieties), strawberries, honeydew melon and cantaloupe, kiwi, apples (usually two different kinds) and pears (again, I am blessed to live in an area where these fruits are readily available).